ivonunes/plumekit/README.md

-Batteries included: routing, a type-safe ORM with migrations, the **Plume** templating language, auth, validations, background jobs, scheduled tasks, real-time channels, transactions, flash messages, and one-command deploys.
+Batteries included: routing, a type-safe ORM with migrations, the **Plume** templating language, auth, validations, background jobs, scheduled tasks, real-time channels, transactions, flash messages and one-command deploys.
 All of it works out of the box and behaves identically on every target.

 ## Install